 Please note the incidental allowance payments are only payable for the second and any subsequent days of a visit at the outreach location.
 Breakfast on the first day and dinner on the last day of outreach visits are not payable.
-The meals and incidental allowances payable under TD2012/17 can be accessed via the ATO website at: http://law.ato.gov.au/atolaw/.
+The meals and incidental allowances payable under TD2012/17( or any update) can be accessed via the ATO website.